Vibhuti2990/RuleEngine/RuleEngineConsole/README.md

 What's the runtime performance?
 What is the complexity?
 Where are the bottlenecks?
-- For any raw_data to get verified against the rules Worst case time complexity = O(maximum number of rules for 1 signal * number of raw_data) Amortized time complexity will be = O(n)  where n= number of data inputs.
+- For any raw_data to get verified against the rules Worst case time complexity = O(maximum number of rules for 1 signal * number of raw_data)/ no of threads Amortized time complexity will be = O(n)  where n= number of data inputs/ no of threds.

   Bottlenecks for current implementation would be
    - it will not handle the json with different datatypes, which are not present in the problem definintion.